Phate6660/gzdoom-discordrpc/README.md

 ## Running

-First make sure that GZDoom is running, inside of a level as most WADs don't label the title menu.<br>
+1. First make sure that GZDoom is running, inside of a level as most WADs don't label the title menu.
-Download a prebuilt binary from the releases section, then...
+2. Download a prebuilt binary from the releases section.
+3. Open a terminal (on Windows, CMD or PowerShell should work just fine) then...

-Linux: `chmod +x gzdoom-discordrpc`, then `./gzdoom-discordrpc doom` or `./gzdoom-discordrpc pb` inside of a terminal<br>
+Linux: `chmod +x gzdoom-discordrpc`, then `./gzdoom-discordrpc doom` or `./gzdoom-discordrpc pb`<br>
-Windows: `.\gzdoom-discordrpc.exe doom` or `.\gzdoom-discordrpc.exe pb` inside of a terminal such as CMD or PowerShell
+Windows: `.\gzdoom-discordrpc.exe doom` or `.\gzdoom-discordrpc.exe pb`

 From source:
 1. `git clone https://github.com/Phate6660/gzdoom-discordrpc`